pauldmccarthy/fsleyes/userdoc/editing_images.rst

 This message is just informing you that the display space is being changed to the image that is being edited (the selected overlay).
-This is necessary because, when editing an image, the image must be presented in an orientation which is orthogonal to the display coordinate system.
+This is necessary because, when editing an image, the image must be shown in an orientation which is orthogonal to the display coordinate system.
 For more details, refer to the page on the :ref:`display space <display_space>`.